Random Reshuffling-Based Distributed Nash Equilibrium Seeking: Introduction

-random reshuffling (RR), namely, the without-replacement counterpart of SGD \cite{haochen2019random}, \cite{shamir2016without}.
+Random Reshuffling (RR) is the without-replacement counterpart of SGD \cite{haochen2019random}, \cite{shamir2016without}.
 At the beginning of each epoch, RR generates a fresh permutation of the component indices and processes every component exactly once in the resulting order, thereby avoiding repeated revisits of already-sampled components within the same pass \cite{emmanouilidis2024stochastic}, \cite{shamir2016without}.
 Existing optimization results have shown that RR can outperform with-replacement SGD after a finite number of epochs \cite{haochen2019random} and, under constant step-sizes, drive the iterates to a smaller steady-state neighborhood than uniform with-replacement sampling \cite{ying2018stochastic}.
-More recently, in variational-inequality problems, stochastic extragradient with random reshuffling has been shown to attain arbitrary accuracy without the large-batch requirements often needed by classical with-replacement schemes \cite{emmanouilidis2024stochastic}.
-In addition, random reshuffling has also demonstrated favorable convergence behavior in distributed optimization over networks \cite{huang2023distributed}.
+More recently, in variational-inequality problems, stochastic extragradient with RR has been shown to attain arbitrary accuracy without the large-batch requirements often needed by classical with-replacement schemes \cite{emmanouilidis2024stochastic}.
+In addition, RR has also demonstrated favorable convergence behavior in distributed optimization over networks \cite{huang2023distributed}.
 These results suggest that RR is a promising sampling mechanism for distributed stochastic Nash equilibrium seeking, and naturally raise the question of whether its advantages can be similarly exploited in distributed networked games.

-However, the role of random reshuffling in distributed Nash equilibrium seeking remains largely unexplored, especially under partial-decision information.
+However, the role of RR in distributed Nash equilibrium seeking remains largely unexplored, especially under partial-decision information.
 Existing distributed stochastic NE methods mainly rely on independently sampled stochastic approximation updates, with primary emphasis on pseudo-gradient design, local estimation, and communication mechanisms.
 In contrast, the effect of without-replacement sampling on coupled pseudo-gradient dynamics and network disagreement has received much less attention.
-This motivates the present work, where we study whether random reshuffling can serve as a principled sampling mechanism for distributed stochastic NE seeking and improve solution accuracy over conventional with-replacement SGD schemes.
+This motivates the present work, where we study whether RR can serve as a principled sampling mechanism for distributed stochastic NE seeking and improve solution accuracy over conventional with-replacement SGD schemes.

-To the best of our knowledge, random reshuffling has not been systematically studied in distributed stochastic Nash equilibrium seeking.
+To the best of our knowledge, RR has not been systematically studied in distributed stochastic Nash equilibrium seeking.
 The main contributions of this paper are threefold.